Mikefila/HaNr-event-bus-flow/README.md

 Dauhua cameras allow the naming of ivs rules.
 These names are sent with the event.
 The standard intgration lumps all ivs rules from a single camera together.

-In the camera/dvr/nvr/xvr chsnnel settings create new rule and name it.
+In the camera/dvr/nvr/xvr channel settings create new rule and name it.

 ![Screenshot 2024-01-26 133716](https://github.com/Mikefila/HaNr-event-bus-flow/assets/74340408/375e07a0-7ea6-4e02-8cdc-3d0c82aef6df)